rssndr/rssndr.github.io/projects/vps.md

 - **SSL Security**: Obtained a Let’s Encrypt certificate for all domains, ensuring secure access.

 ## Why This Setup?
-This open-source, lightweight solution on an EU server offers a private, personal alternative to commercial cloud services—and a hands-on way to learn about server management, containerization, secure web hosting, and open-source tools
+This open-source, lightweight solution on an EU server offers a private, personal alternative to commercial cloud services—and a hands-on way to learn about server management, containerization, secure web hosting and open-source tools.